Table of content

 On top of that, let’s take a quick look at such tech giants as WhatsApp.
 They hired a dedicated team of developers to help them with iOS app.
 Among other companies using the dedicated team approach are Apple, Oracle, American Express, IBM, Verizon, Amazon, Doist, Automatic, Buffer and 10up.

 3 Signs That You Should NOT Use Dedicated Team Model?

 Despite the obvious perks, the dedicated team model is not a one-size-fits-all approach.
 Here is a list of situations where the dedicated development team collaboration model is not the best option:

 Short and Middle-Term Projects

-You do not need a dedicated and involved team for small projects with clear and defined requirements.
+You don't need a dedicated and involved team for small projects with clear and defined requirements.
 When the work scope is strictly outlined, you need a group of people to execute the tasks set.
-In such a case, a fixed price model is perfect for short term projects, while the Time&Material approach is right for middle-term enterprises.
+In such a case, a fixed price model is perfect for short-term projects, while the Time&Material approach is right for middle-term enterprises.

 When your budget for a project is strictly fixed, opting for a dedicated team model is not the best idea.
-Sometimes you just do not need a full-time designer or a project manager.
+Sometimes you just don't need a full-time designer or a project manager.
 In this case, a fixed-price model is more than sufficient to deliver the necessary result.